Protecting the Gopher Tortoise Along Georgia’s Coastline

 Our Role

 The Conservation Fund partnered with the Open Space Institute (OSI) to acquire a 7,500-acre portion of the property on the Satilla River — protecting a delicate piece of the Atlantic coastline and the largest undeveloped, unprotected portion of coastal property in Georgia.
 Funding for the purchase came from eight different partners.
-Together, we will work with the Georgia Department of Natural Resources (GA DNR) and federal agency partners over the next several years to permanently protect the entire property under conservation easements and transfer ownership to GA DNR to be included in the new Ceylon Wildlife Management Area.
+Together, we will work with the Georgia Department of Natural Resources (GA DNR) and federal agency partners over the next several years to permanently protect the entire Ceylon property under conservation easements and transfer ownership to GA DNR to be included in the new Ceylon Wildlife Management Area.

 Why This Project Matters

-Photo credit: TNC Georgia
+Photo by TNC Georgia

 Upland from the river are fire-adapted longleaf pine stands, the preferred habitat of the gopher tortoise which is listed as threatened under the Endangered Species Act due to widespread habitat loss and fragmentation, herbicide use, predation and vehicle deaths.
 These charismatic land tortoises are especially sensitive to population declines because they are slow to reach sexual maturity and have a low reproductive rate.